synapticloop/panl/README.md

 1. **BOOLEAN value translations**, for any Solr field that is defined as a `solr.BoolField`, then an additional translation can be performed.
-‘True’ and ‘false’ values can be replaced with arbitrary text, which will be transparently converted between Panl and Solr.
+‘True’ and ‘False’ values can be replaced with arbitrary text, which will be transparently converted between Panl and Solr.
 For the LPSE URI path of

    `/Caran d'Ache/true/Black/bDW/`

-   the true value (which is defined as whether the mechanical pencil can be disassembled could be changed to ‘`Able to be disassembled`’ for true values, and ‘`Cannot be disassembled`’ for false values.
+   the true value (which is defined as whether the mechanical pencil can be disassembled could be changed to ‘`Able to be disassembled`’ for `true` values, and ‘`Cannot be disassembled`’ for `false` values.

-   The above URI path would then become
+   The above URI paths would then become

    `/Caran d'Ache/Able to be disassembled/Black/bDW/`

+   and

+   `/Caran d'Ache/Cannot be disassembled/Black/bDW/`

 1. **BOOLEAN checkboxes** - Whilst this may seem obvious to have a checkbox for a true/false value, the checkboxes work in a subtly different way.
 By selecting the checkbox, the only one of facet values will be selected when deselected, the BOOLEAN facet is in a don't care start - the facet value can be either of the values.

+1. **OR Facets** - Where an item has only one facet value attached to it (for example a pencil will only be manufactured by one company), OR facets allow you to expand the selection to choose one or more of the single-valued facets.

 1. **CONDENSED multiple field values** - Rather than having a forward slash URL path separator for multiple values of the same facet (used in OR Facets and